adam-rice/React_Number_Guesser/README.md

-# Number Guesser built in React.js
+# Number Guesser built with React.js

 ### In Development...